We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

 Out of necessity, rules and guidance designed to minimise the transmission of Covid-19 are regularly reviewed and may change with little notice in response to how the pandemic evolves within the College, University, regionally or nationally.
 Facilities or activities that are available or permitted today, may have to be changed or even closed tomorrow.
 It is very important that you act on College communications and requests from College staff, whether in response to a specific activity or a change in guidance.
 Please regularly check your University email and if you have any doubt about what may be safe or permitted, please contact firstname.lastname@example.org.

 The College Bye-Laws are clear that refusal to comply with reasonable requirements by College staff to discontinue unacceptable behaviour, or serious breaches of health and safety, may be treated as major offences.
-Further information on how the College will handle breaches of College rules in place as a result of the Covid-19 pandemic can be found in the documents section of the LMHub here.
+Committing a major offence may result in rustication, suspension, temporary exclusion from College, or in the most serious cases, expulsion.
+The Principal may also exercise protective discretion, on behalf of the College community, and require a student to leave the premises of the College, including if the student’s conduct is threatening to persons or property, or disruptive of the proper functioning or activities of the College.
+Further information on how the College handles breaches of College rules in place as a result of the Covid-19 pandemic can be found in the documents section of the LMHub here.

 Please also remember that what is against the law outside College is against the law in College.

 If you drink alcohol please stay alert to the amount you consume at any one time, and over the course of the term.
 In particular, if you prepare alcoholic drinks for yourself or members of your household be mindful of the greater risk of consuming an unsafe amount of alcohol in the absence of standard pub measures.
 Please be aware that the intoxicating effect of alcohol may increase the risk of unsafe behaviour, affecting both yourself and others.
 Compromising the safety of others whilst drunk will not be tolerated.
-Take particular care to avoid participating in crowds in and around pubs, especially at closing time.
+Take particular care to avoid participating in crowds.
 Look out for each other.
 The College does not have the means of retrieving and keeping safe intoxicated individuals on the streets of Oxford.

 Fire Detection Equipment

-With the formation of households with shared kitchens, and a reduced food service in the Hall, we are expecting kitchens to be used more than in previous years.
+With the formation of households with shared kitchens, and a reduced food service in the Hall, kitchens are in use more than in previous years.
 You are responsible for what you cook and how you use the kitchen equipment (and please keep in mind that cooking equipment, other than a kettle, is not permitted in study-bedrooms).
 Please take care, by paying attention to your cooking, not to trigger the heat detection monitor in the kitchen, or the smoke detector in your room.
 Under no circumstances whatsoever interfere with fire detection equipment, including temporarily covering units.
 Tampering with fire detection and prevention equipment is a serious breach of College rules (and may also be a criminal offence).

 Smoking and Vaping Equipment